-The German philosopher Friedrich Nietzsche once said:
+As the German philosopher Friedrich Nietzsche once wisely mused:

 “That which does not kill you makes you stronger.”